jameslnewell/rechannel/README.md

 - `middleware : array<function>` Optional.
 An array of middleware functions.
 Learn more about middleware functions in the [Redux docs](http://redux.js.org/docs/Glossary.html#middleware).
 - `enhancer : array<function>` Optional.
 An array of enhancer functions.
 Learn more about enhancer functions in the [Redux docs](http://redux.js.org/docs/Glossary.html#store-enhancer).

+Hooks:

+- `beforeLoad : function`  Optional.
+Called before data is pre-loaded.
+May return a promise.

 Client specific options:

 - `element : HTMLElement` Optional.
 The `HTMLElement` which React will render into.
 Defaults to `document.querySelector('#app')`.